johnpzh/johnpzh.github.io/index.md

 My research interests lie in parallel computing with an emphasis on the design and optimization of parallel solutions for sparse computations and graph-based applications, relevant areas including:

-* Parallel Computing
 * High-Performance Computing
 * Compilers
-* Sparse Kernel Optimization
+* Machine Learning Optimization
+* Continuum Computing

 Before accepted to William & Mary, I received my bachelor's and master's degrees in the [Department of Computer Science][HQUCS] at [Huaqiao University][HQU], China in 2013 and 2016, respectively.
 My master's research advisor is [Dr. Tian Wang][TianWang].